fnbrjs/fnbr.js/README.md

 # fnbr.js
-A library to interact with fortnites http and xmpp services.
+A library to interact with fortnites http and xmpp services

 ## Installation
 ```
 npm i fnbr
 ```

+## Documentation
+The docs can be found [here](https://fnbr.js.org/)

 ## Example
 Example: